justindujardin/mathy/website/docs/examples/swarm_solver.md

 ### FMC Environment

-To use the planning environment we need to create a formal Mathy environment that extends the discrete envrionment exposed by Fragile.
+To use the batch planning environment, we need to create a  Mathy environment that extends the discrete envrionment exposed by Fragile.

 There's not too much special here, we instantiate the planning environment for use in the base class, and implement the `make_transition` function to set terminal states according to mathy_envs "done" property.